pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/strategy/Investor_Relations_FAQ.md

 ## Listing and Governance

-### Q: Where are Gamma shares traded?
+### Q: Where are Snowmobile Telco shares traded?

-**A:** Gamma Communications PLC shares are traded on the AIM market of the London Stock Exchange under ticker "GAMA".
+**A:** Snowmobile Telco PLC shares are traded on the AIM market of the London Stock Exchange under ticker "GAMA".
 We announced plans to move to the Main Market of the London Stock Exchange in May 2025.

-### Q: Why is Gamma moving to the Main Market?
+### Q: Why is Snowmobile Telco moving to the Main Market?

 **A:** The Main Market listing will:
 - Increase visibility with institutional investors